renatomefi/php-fpm-healthcheck/README.md

             periodSeconds: 5
 ```

+Docker `HEALTHCHECK` command is ignored on Kubernetes and you must define it
+using pod specifications.

 ## Why POSIX sh

 Most of the containers contain limited software installed, using POSIX sh aims to be compatible with most of the OS images around.